 Remortgaging

 Remortgaging is when you replace an existing loan with a new one, either with a current lender or with a new one who will buy out your existing debt.
-There are 3 main factors which will help you to decide if it is worth remortgaging your home.
-The costs of remortgaging your home could incur any exit penalties, the headline interest rate of your existing and new mortgage and any exit penalties you will have to pay.
+There are 3 main factors that will help you decide if it is worth remortgaging your home: the costs of remortgaging, the headline interest rate of your existing and new mortgage, and any exit penalties you will have to pay.

-Purchasing a home in Dubai can be tricky, especially if you are a first-time buyer.
+Purchasing a home in the UAE can be tricky, especially if you are a first-time buyer.
 From open houses to home inspections, the whole process can feel very stressful.
-This is where a mortgage broker comes in, to help you navigate the lending process and find a mortgage that fits you and your finances best.
+This is where Metropolitan Consulting comes in, to help you navigate the lending process and find a mortgage that fits you and your finances best.

 There is a lot of communication during the real estate procedure, and it is essential for you to understand everything in order to escape any pitfalls.
 Furthermore, a well-versed mortgage broker will help you translate documents and communicate far more effectively than you would if you relied on online translation tools.
 As well as the above, a multilingual broker will assist you in exploring your offers and advise on how to leverage them to win the best deal possible.
 As a rule, each offer contains 20-25 pages written in English which can be a lot of information to process at once.
 A broker will explain all technical terms that can be easily overlooked or misunderstood if you were to do this on your own.

 Applying for a mortgage usually means that there will be plenty of paperwork to complete, whether it is forms to fill in or your personal records to sort through.
-With a broker on your side, you will have someone who knows exactly what documents you will require and what forms have to be filled in.
-The broker gathers the required documents from you, pulls your credit history and verifies your income and employment, using the information to help you apply for loans and negotiate terms in a short time period.
+With Metropolitan Consulting on your side, you will have someone who knows exactly what documents you will require and what forms have to be filled in.
+Metropolitan Consulting gathers the required documents from you, pulls your credit history, and verifies your income and employment, using the information to help you apply for loans and negotiate terms in a short time period.

 Whether you are buying a property for an investment or for residential purposes, you have to be well-guided in the local real estate market.
-The mortgage broker has access to home listings and sales data, so they can recommend realistic prices to the borrower.
-The responsibility of the broker is to guide you through the entire transaction and to find you the perfect property which suits all your preferences and requirements.
+Metropolitan Consulting has access to home listings and sales data, so they can recommend realistic prices to the borrower.
+The responsibility of Metropolitan Consulting is to guide you through the entire transaction and to find you the perfect property that suits all your preferences and requirements.

 in Dubai